-♦ To view more information, return to the patient compass drop-down menu
+♦ To view more information, return to the patient resources drop-down menu

 If you Have Been Newly Diagnosed with Leiomyosarcoma, you may Have Some of the Questions Below: